Tips to improve your business processes

 5. Getting quotes out on time

-Top of the priority list for trades business owners around the world is getting quotes out on time.
-For the tradies surveyed, this is the one admin task they unanimously agree they want more control over – and for good reason.
+A huge priority for trades business owners around the world is getting quotes out on time.
+For the survey participants, this is the one admin task they unanimously agree they want more control over – and for good reason.

 Getting quotes out quickly will give you a leg up on your competition – and directly boost your job win rate.